renansigolo/renan-sigolo-website/README.md

 ## Build

-Run `yarn build` to build the project.
+Run `npm run build` to build the project.

 ## Built With